 2021 Special Prize for COVID-19 Response

 In the city of Matsudo, located just outside Tokyo in Chiba Prefecture, a consortium of universities, municipalities, volunteers, and service providers has been working together since 2016 to promote and evaluate long-term care prevention through a community-building program focused on social participation and collective impact.
-This “Matsudo Project” focuses on an urban long-term care prevention model where local residents operate activities known as kayoi-no-ba (places providing social activities in a community).
+This “Matsudo Project” focuses on an urban long-term care prevention model where local residents operate activities known as kayoinoba (community gathering places).
 These gatherings promote social bonding and also provide data that has been used to assess the impact of long-term care prevention in urban settings.